If you’ve logged into the StoriesOnBoard app recently, you may already have come across a brand new workspace dashboard with several new features.

 StoriesOnBoard offers a revamped way to manage large teams effortlessly.
-The advanced user management is available from the Dashboard.
+Advanced user management is available from the Workspace Dashboard.
 The list view details the access rights of all users.
 You can also change user roles and grant permissions with a single click here.

 Don’t waste time granting the usual user roles to your team members, when creating a new story map.
 Use the ‘Copy users from another story map’ button to select users you want to add to the new story map with the same user roles.

 You may wonder what the ‘Feedback portal’ menu is for on the sidebar.
 We want you to build products that users and customers will love and give you the tools that will help you do just that.
 For this reason, we wanted to give you a sneak peek into what else is on our backlog.

 Accessible from your Workspace Dashboard, the Feedback portal would allow you to gather and organize feedback coming from different customer-facing and internal channels, should that be Intercom, e-mail, Trello, etc. Never lose sight of a valuable idea again by pushing feedback automatically into a unified feedback repository.

 Convert feedback into actionable ideas

 We want to bridge the gap between user experience and a killer backlog.
 Therefore, the portal would allow you to group and organize feedback into factual ideas that can turn into features.

 Once you got a valuable idea, it’s time for validation.
 Push ideas onto a public roadmap where your target audience could let you know in a few clicks how useful they find your idea.
 Take action on the ideas with the higher value added.
 Thus, you can show your power users what ideas have made it into the development phase.